jonastheiler/boston-airbnb-open-data/README.md

 The aim was to answer at least 3 business questions concerning the dataset.
 Following questions were of interest:

 1. Which property type is listed most often and which has the highest average price?
-2. What are the most expensive neighborhoods and what is distribution per neighborhood in terms of price?
+2. What are the most expensive neighbourhoods and what is distribution per neighbourhood in terms of price?
 3. Which neighborhoods are listed the most?
 4. Is it possible to create a model that gives an indication of the price with the right input data?